tomHall321/green-fingers/README.md

 - As a user I want to be updated that my potatoes are ready to pick
 - Login for specific user

+## Additional features:
+- Based on location app can suggest what to plant
+- App can suggest flowers that would be beneficial to local wildlife

 ## Technical decisions:
 - React front end
 - Laravel back end